Richrocksmy/bouncybouncy/README.md

 - Minification and uglification of the codebase would be a necessary step if this were a production product.
 I haven't applied these stages to the gulp build process because it seemed a bit unecessary.

-###Known Issues

-- Sometimes when running `gulp` for the first time the browser fails to load properly.
-Not entirely sure why this happens, suspect it has something to do with timing on the gulp build steps.

-- Similarly, from the initial `gulp` run the browser reloads the page even though it's already been loaded.
-Feel like these two issues are related.